schemathesis/schemathesis/docs/cli.rst

 In the example above, the ``spec.json`` file from the current working directory is shared with the Schemathesis container.
 Note, that ``$(pwd)`` is shell-specific and works in ``sh`` / ``bash`` / ``zsh``, but could be different in e.g. ``PowerShell``.

+When running from Docker, by default color output is not present.
+You can use ``--force-color`` if you know that the host's terminal supports colors.
+Note that ``--force-color`` and ``--no-color`` are not compatible with each other.

 .. note:: See Docker volumes `documentation <https://docs.docker.com/storage/volumes/>`_ for more information.

 Full list of CLI options